ameyrupji-k8s/docker-nginx-static-html-demo/README.md

 # Cleanup

-To stop the container that is running use this command `docker stop {container_id}`
+To stop the container that is running use this command:
+`docker stop {container_id}`

-To delete the container that was created use this command `docker rm {container_id}`
+To delete the container that was created use this command:
+`docker rm {container_id}`

-To delete the docker image that was created
+To delete the docker image that was created:
 `docker rmi {image_id}`

 ![docker-nginx-static-html-demo-cleanup-image](images/docker-nginx-static-html-demo-cleanup-image.png?raw=true "Terminal Docker Cleanup Screenshot")